 - (EF) Deadlines.
 The time requirements and sequence of filing by counsel of dispositive motions and briefs may be determined by the Court at the initial pretrial conference.
 Unless the Court otherwise orders, no party may file any supplemental documents, exhibits and/or affidavits less than three (3) working days prior to any hearing. - (G) Amicus Briefs.
 An amicus brief shall not be filed without prior leave of court.
 A motion for leave to file an amicus brief must be served on each party and comply with Local Rule 7.1(b)(1).
-If leave is granted, the amicus brief and any responses thereto must comply with Local Rule 7.1(b)(2).

-(c) Motion Exhibits.

-- (1) Separate Attachment.
+If leave is granted, the amicus brief and any responses thereto must comply with Local Rule 7.1(b)(2). - (c) Motion Exhibits. - (1) Separate Attachment.
 Affidavits and other supporting exhibits shall be filed with the motion or brief.
-Each exhibit shall be filed as a separate attachment. - (2) Page Limit.
-The total of all exhibits to a motion, response or reply, including excerpts from a deposition, must not exceed fifty (50) pages, unless all parties agree otherwise.
-If agreement cannot be reached, then the party seeking to exceed the page limit must file a motion in accordance with Local Rule 7.1(b)(1).
-A party should file only those pages of an exhibit which are to be brought to the Court's attention. - (3) Non-duplication of Exhibits.
+Each exhibit shall be filed as a separate attachment. - (2) Appropriate Exhibits.
+A party should attach only those exhibits or portions thereof specifically cited in the briefing and upon which the party relies.
+Any exhibits or portions thereof attached which are not cited or referred to with particularity may not be considered. - (3) Non-duplication of Exhibits.
 An exhibit should be submitted only once and may later be referred to by document title and docket number (ECF No.).
-An exhibit may be submitted more than once, however, if the submitting party wishes to bring to the Court's attention portions of the exhibit different from those previously referenced. - (4) Supplemental Documents.
+An exhibit may be submitted more than once, however, if the submitting party wishes to bring to the Court's attention portions of the exhibit different from those previously referenced.

+(4) Supplemental Documents.
 Unless the Court otherwise orders, no party may file any supplemental documents, exhibits and/or affidavits less than three (3) working days prior to any hearing.